Iterativehail27/Batch-scripts/README.md

 <br><br>
 <h4> ***IMPORTANT***
   <br><br>
-  Every batch script will come in a format of the .bat file by itself and a .txt file of the same name in the repository which gives a little more info on each .bat file telling you what it does, and for what reason.
+  Some batch scripts will come in a format of the .bat file by itself and a .txt file of the same name in the repository which gives a little more info on each .bat file telling you what it does, and for what reason.
 I highly recommend you read the .txt file version.</h4>
 <br>

 # Automation